pivotal-cf/pivotal-ui/styleguide_new/docs/components/Panels.md

 ## Description

-Using Panel, you can organize information collections into logical groups, aggregate your content and show it context specific.
-A selective content can be easily gathered together and redistributed as a “deck” of related information.
-See it in action here:
+Using Panels, you can organize information collections into logical groups, aggregate your content and show it to be context specific.
+They include box headers, footers, and can be combined with any background.
+See it in action [here](https://pui-pivots.cfapps.io/).

-## Anatomy

-1. *Panel Header:* The panel header should be used to identify the grouped content within the panel body.
-It can contain actions and metadata that are contextual to the information presented.
-    1. *Panel Header Left:* Typically reserved for a header and subheader.
-Can be wider than 50%.
-    1. *Panel Header Right:* Typically reserved for metadata or CTAs.
-Can be wider than 50%.
-1. *Panel Body:* The panel body has no opinion on style or layout.
-You can put in there anything you'd like, though be mindful of length and complexity of content, as a table layout / list-group might work better.
-1. *Panel Footer:* The panel footer should be used to contain secondary or tertiary metadata that is contextual to the information contained within the panel body.
-    1. *Panel Footer Left:* Typically reserved for metadata or CTAs.
-Can be wider than 50%.
-    1. *Panel Footer Right:* Typically reserved for metadata or CTAs.
-Can be wider than 50%.

 ## Do's